-8. Proposed Rule 1210, Commentary .07-Lapse of Registration and Expiration of the SIE 28
+8. Proposed Rule 2.1210, Commentary .07-Lapse of Registration and Expiration of the SIE 31

-Proposed Rule 1210, Commentary .07, provides that any person who was last registered as a representative two or more years immediately preceding the date of receipt by the Exchange of a new application for registration as a representative is required to pass a qualification examination for representatives appropriate to the category of registration as specified in proposed Rule 1220(b).
-Proposed Rule 1210, Commentary .07, also sets forth that a passing result on the SIE would be valid for up to four years.
-Therefore, under the proposed rule change, an individual who passes the SIE and is an associated person of a member organization at the time would have up to four years from the date he or she passes the SIE to pass a representativelevel examination to register as a representative with that member organization, or a subsequent member organization, without having to retake the SIE.
-In addition, an individual who passes the SIE and is not an associated person at the time would have up to four years from the date he or she passes the SIE to become an associated person of a member organization and pass a representative-level examination and register as a representative without having to retake the SIE.
+Proposed Rule 2.1210, Commentary .07, provides that any person who was last registered as a representative two or more years immediately preceding the date of receipt by the Exchange of a new application for registration as a representative is required to pass a qualification examination for representatives appropriate to the category of registration as specified in proposed Rule 2.1220(b).
+Proposed Rule 2.1210, Commentary .07, also sets forth that a passing result on the SIE would be valid for up to four years.
+Therefore, under the proposed rule change, an individual who passes the SIE and is an associated person of a member organization or ETP Holder at the time would have up to four years from the date he or she passes the SIE to pass a representative-level examination to register as a representative with that member organization or ETP Holder, or a subsequent member organization or ETP Holder, without having to retake the SIE.
+In addition, an individual who passes the SIE and is not an associated person at the time would have up to four years from the date he or she passes the SIE to become an associated person of a member organization or ETP Holder and pass a representative-level examination and register as a representative without having to retake the SIE.

-Moreover, an individual holding a representative-level registration who leaves the industry after the effective date of this proposed rule change would have up to four years to re-associate with a member organization and register as a representative without having to retake the SIE.
+Moreover, an individual holding a representative-level registration who leaves the industry after the effective date of this proposed rule change would have up to four years to reassociate with a member organization or ETP Holder and register as a representative without having to retake the SIE.
 However, the four-year expiration period in the proposed rule change extends only to the SIE, and not the representative- and principal-level registrations.
 The representative- and principal-level registrations would continue to be subject to a two-year expiration period as is the case today.